jodastephen/railmodel/CR2-Streatham-SWLondon.md

 ---------------------------
 * CR2 changing to CR1 at TCR in 43-45m at 6tph
 * CR2 changing to Northern (City) Southbound at AGL in 47-50m at 6tph (+5m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 54-58m at 4tph (+12m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 53-59m at 6tph (+12m)

 From Stoneleigh to Old Street